 Today, I have a great foam rolling exercise for you.

-Since it is winter time here in Canada, we’ve started wearing heavy clothes and boots.
-Wearing this heavy stuff puts a lot of stress on the lower body, which mainly affects the hips and knees.
+Since it is wintertime here in Canada, we’ve started wearing heavy clothes and boots.
+Wearing this heavy stuff puts a lot of stress on the lower body, mainly affecting the hips and knees.
 This unnecessary stress leads to muscle tightening.
 These tight muscles pull on the joints, which results in joint pain.

 So, I wanted to show you a simple exercise that you can do to help loosen up your lower body.

-In this video, I wanted to go through this must do foam roller exercise.
+I wanted to go through this must-do foam roller exercise in this video.

 CLICK HERE to watch the YouTube video.

 This exercise targets the IT band or iliotibial band.
 The IT band is a band of fascia, or connective tissue, that runs along the outside of your thigh from the pelvis (hip) to the tibia (shin).
 The IT band crosses both the hip and knee joints, meaning issues with the IT band can affect the hip and knee.
 The iliotibial band is important for stabilizing the knee when the knee joint flexes and extends.

 IT band syndrome is a common condition and is an overuse injury of the connective tissue.
 Inflammation and irritation can occur on the IT band, which crosses the knee.
 This causes knee pain and pain when walking, running, or any movement that moves the knee.
 The most common sign of IT band syndrome is pain on the outside part of the knee, especially when running when the heel strikes the ground.
 To prevent IT band syndrome, work on maintaining flexibility and strength in your lower back, hips, knees, and legs.
 If you have IT band syndrome, follow the RICE method and consult your doctor or physiotherapist.
 Rest, ice, compression, elevation, and potential anti-inflammatory medications.

 Lie on the floor with a foam roller.